-We’re very excited to present a preview of our main programme planned for 2023, with seven projects to delight, entertain and move you.
-As always, our aim is to present lesser-known repertoire, and to explore the music in innovative ways, using cutting edge period performance practice of the 17th century for 21st century performances.
-As ever, our goal is to make meaningful connections with you, our audience, and to summarise the words of Quantz, to make ourselves masters of the hearts of our listeners, to arouse or still your passions, and to transport you now to this sentiment, now to that.
+Our Season 2023 is over!
+We’ve done even more than we had planned, with our thirteenth and final production of the year in December.
+As always, we aimed to present lesser-known repertoire, and to explore the music in innovative ways, using cutting edge period performance practice of the 17th century for 21st century performances.
+Our goal has been to make meaningful connections with you, our audience, and to summarise the words of Quantz, to make ourselves masters of the hearts of our listeners, to arouse or still your passions, and to transport you now to this sentiment, now to that.
+We hope over the year we’ve delighted, entertained and moved you.

 The Shows